How soil ‘pushes’ (and how to build a retaining wall that pushes back)

-Never backfill with, or compact, topsoil; it will break down and settle, creating a water-welcoming trench behind your wall.
+When building a retaining wall, never backfill with, or compact, topsoil; it will break down and settle, creating a water-welcoming trench behind your wall.
 Use sandy or gravelly materials, which compact much better.
-And always make certain you don't become overzealous and compact your wall outward.
+And always make certain you don’t become overzealous and compact your wall outward.

 Figure D: A Well-Drained Wall, and Figure E: A Poorly Drained Wall

 From top to bottom, a well-built wall either prevents water from getting behind the wall or ushers it away quickly when it does.

 Water trapped behind a wall pushes against it and increases the weight of the soil, which also pushes against it.